Everything Is Alright

 "Everything Is Alright" is a song by American rock band Motion City Soundtrack, released in 2005 as the lead single from the group's second studio album, Commit This to Memory (2005).
 The song concerns neurotic, obsessive problems and social anxiety, and was written by frontman Justin Pierre.
 The song also contains backing vocals from Fall Out Boy frontman Patrick Stump.
+It was featured on the soundtracks to MLB 06: The Show, Saints Row and the 2005 Bad News Bears remake.

 The song is generally considered the band's signature song, and has been played at live performances since its inception.
 A music video for the single was released in 2005.
-On October 31, 2017, "Everything Is Alright" was certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units.
+On October 31, 2017, "Everything Is Alright" was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units.